marvinlav/Script-For-Analysis-of-Data-from-Mass-Spectrometry/README.md

 There are five files in this folder:
  * "TheScript - JC Parent v2" is the code in both Jupyter notebook and html format,
  * "relationalValues.csv" is the lookup table to be edited,
- * and "analysis.xls" file is the output where it consolidated all the Excel files in a certain directory
+ * and "analysis.xls" file is the output where it consolidated all the Excel files in a certain directory.
+In this case, it consolidated 8 files.

 The raw data files are from a mass spectrometer.
 I have not uploaded these raw data files.
 I have changed the original code names to fake/made up code names.